 Easily changed reactors

-Tubing is constructed into cartridges which can be easily removed and replaced within seconds.
-Standard reactor cartridges are available in 2ml, 5ml or 10ml volumes, with smaller reactors advantageous in minimising reagent consumption when optimising reaction conditions.
-Vapourtec now offer a user rewindable 10ml cartridge.
-For more information on this please click here (links to Rewindable reactors tab).
+Tubing is constructed into cartridges that can be easily removed and replaced within seconds.
+Standard reactor cartridges are available in 2ml, 5ml, or 10ml volumes, with smaller reactors advantageous in minimising reagent consumption when optimising reaction conditions.
+Vapourtec now offers a user rewindable 10ml cartridge.
+For more information on this please click here (links to the Rewindable reactors tab).